Vizrt

-Vizrt (/ˈvɪzɑːrtiː/), short for Visualization in Real-Time or Visual Artist, is a Norwegian company that creates content production, management, and distribution tools for the digital media industry.
+Vizrt (/ˈvɪzɑːrtiː/), short for Visualization in Real-Time or Visual Artist, is a Norwegian vendor of broadcast technology, primarily known for its suite of real-time broadcast graphics software powered by the Viz Engine.
+The company came to be as a result of a merger between Peak Broadcast Systems (itself a merger of Pilot Broadcast Systems AS and Peak Software Technologies GmbH) and RT-SET.
 Its products include real-time 3D graphics systems, 3D reconstruction, visualized sports analysis, media asset management, and integrated workflow systems for the digital broadcast industry.
+Vizrt is a unit of Vizrt Group, which is also the parent company of NewTek, which is the seller of TriCaster and the developer of the NDI protocol.

-Vizrt has a customer base in more than 100 countries, and some 600 employees are distributed across 40 offices worldwide.
+Vizrt has a customer base in more than 100 countries, and some 700 employees are distributed across 40 offices worldwide.